17mz1/Information/Project/A6_web.md

 2. To run the WHOLE system just issue `docker-compose up`.
 Then everything should start!!
 You will see a new folder `mysql_data` created for data store.
   - web app is running at `0.0.0.0:8081`
   - database web interface is running at `127.0.0.1:8082`. user name `root`, password `root`, server `db`. (all of these are defined in the docker compose file).

+## Some closing notes about the project:

+Besides of deploying the whole system on a single host using docker compose, follwing the same docker-compose file structure, we can write the helm chart for Kubernetes deplyoment on platforms such as Amazon EKS.
+The idea is very similar.
+You specify the services and resources needed for your system, and the cluster can help you auto-scale the number of services (containers) needed and auto-config a load balancer.
+Unfortunately we didn't have enough time to do it this year.
+Will leave this for future instead.
+Additionally, here we use our own MySQL instance and a data storage folder.
+These days people also use other cloud database instance.
+To switch, it is just as simple as switching the `db_string` you use in the earlier step.

 ## Evalution Rubic: